-Your hosts, Tim and Jane Parsons are 6th generation farmers in the picturesque Derwent Valley at Hamilton.
-Only one hour from Hobart, on the main Highway to Strahan and close to Mt Field National Park it is a perfect location for day trips into the Rivers Run Touring Route region.
+Your hosts, Tim and Jane are 6th generation farmers in the picturesque Derwent Valley at Hamilton.
+Only one hour from Hobart, on the main Highway to Strahan close to Mt Field National Park .
+(Mountain bike friendly) it is a perfect location for day trips into the Rivers Run Touring Route region.

-There is a very strong ecological focus on the farm with Tim and Jane receiving several awards for sustainable farm management practices over the last few years.
-There is an intensive tree planting and native vegetation conservation program on the farm where visitors can become involved by contributing towards our Landcare activities.
+A very strong ecological focus on the farm with Tim and Jane receiving several awards for sustainable farm management practices over time.

-Jane manages the tour bookings and runs the three accommodation cottages, two of which are newly completed in December 08.
-All are fully self contained and have luxurious spas.
-Jane will delight you with her cooking expertise and is the face behind the globally recognised Royal Danish Sweetheart Cake.
+Jane manages tour bookings and runs the accommodation cottages, five of which are newly completed in January 17.
+All are fully self contained and have luxurious spas or freestanding baths.
+Jane will delight you with her cooking expertise and is the face behind the globally recognized Royal Danish Sweetheart Cake.

 Tim runs the farming side of the operation; growing crops, looking after the sheep and undertaking land care activities.
-He hosts farm tours and enjoys sharing and discussing the property with visitors.
+He runs farm tours and enjoys sharing and discussing the property with visitors.

-Together with their family Tim and Jane will ensure that your visit is both memorable and rewarding.
+Together with their family Tim and Jane will ensure your visit is both memorable and rewarding.

 Australian Tourism Awards 2015.
 Hosted Accommodation.
 Bronze Award 2016 Gold Award 2015, Bronze Award 2014